On this pageOverview

 Foldkit’s undo stack is part of the Model.
 Persisting it to IndexedDB is another Command.
 Restoring it on page load is part of init.
 The entire round-trip (save, restore, resume) flows through the same architecture with no special cases.
 React’s undo stack lives in useReducer state, but persisting it means coordinating another useEffect with the existing localStorage effect, managing serialization of the grid arrays, and ensuring the two effects don’t step on each other.

-The pattern is always the same: Foldkit’s architecture scales by adding Messages and Commands to existing functions.
+The pattern is always the same: Foldkit’s architecture scales by adding Messages, Commands, and Subscriptions to structures that already exist.
 React’s architecture scales by adding more hooks, more effects, and more coordination between them.
 The first approach compounds clarity.
 The second compounds complexity.

-But look at what we built.
+Look at what we built.
 The same app, the same features, the same styling.
-In React, understanding the app requires reading the reducer, the hooks, the components, and the Headless UI docs.
-In Foldkit, you open message.ts to see every state change.
-You open command.ts to see every side effect.
-Two files.
-Complete picture.
+In React, understanding the app means reading the reducer, the hooks, the components, and the Headless UI docs, then reconciling them in your head.
+In Foldkit, you read the Message union and the update function to see every state change.
+You read the Command definitions to see every side effect the update function produces.
+You read the Subscriptions to see every external event stream the app listens to.
+Per-element DOM work like focus or third-party library setup is a Mount declared inline at the view, right where the element is.
+Complete picture, every effect declared at home.

-If you care about adding features without fear, onboarding new developers by pointing them at one file, debugging production issues by replaying state, and trusting that your test suite actually catches regressions, Foldkit gives you things React structurally cannot.
+If you care about adding features without fear, onboarding new developers by pointing them at the Message union, debugging production issues by replaying state, and trusting that your test suite actually catches regressions: Foldkit structurally guarantees those outcomes.
+React cannot.